juanmartin8a/Flutter-Places/README.md

   There is a main feed where recommended trips for the user appear.

 - ### Adding trips system
-  A user can add existing trips to their profile with the porpuse of planning on going there!
+  A user can add existing trips to their profile to plan on going there!

 - ### Chat system
   A user interested in a trip can chat with the user who posted the trip, in here the users can exchange messages and pictures that can be obtained from the in-app camera, or from the device's gallery.